Electronic common technical document: U.S.

 On May 5, 2015, the U.S. Food & Drug Administration published a final, binding guidance document requiring certain submissions in electronic (eCTD) format within 24 months.
 The projected date for mandatory electronic submissions is May 5, 2017 for New Drug Applications (NDAs), Biologic License Applications (BLAs), Abbreviated New Drug Applications (ANDAs) and Drug Master Files (DMFs).

 Canada

-Health Canada was a sponsor and an early adopter of the eCTD workflow especially for its Health Products and Food Branch regulator, but as of April 2015 had not yet fully automated it.
+Health Canada was a sponsor and an early adopter of the eCTD workflow, especially for its Health Products and Food Branch regulator, but as of April 2015 had not yet fully automated it.

 E.U.

-The E.U. and its European Medicines Agency began accepting eCTD submissions in 2003.
+The E.U. and its European Medicines Agency (EMA) began accepting eCTD submissions in 2003.
 In February 2015, the "EMA announced it would no longer accept paper application forms for products applying to the centralized procedure beginning 1 July 2015."
 The EMA verified on that date that it would no longer accept "human and veterinary centralised procedure applications" and that all electronic application forms would have to be eCTD by January 2016.